Skip to content

 • success (boolean)

-• decision (string: “accept”, “reject”, or “modify”, if applicable)
+• decision (string: “accept”, “reject”, “modify”, or “auto_accept”, if applicable)

-• tool_type (string: “mcp”, or “native”, if applicable)
+• tool_type (string: “mcp” or “native”, if applicable)

 • gemini_cli.tool.call.latency (Histogram, ms): Measures tool call latency.